rilldata/rill/docs/docs/learn/guides/data-warehouse/BQ-to-Rill.md

 <br />

-If you have your own ABS dataset you'd like to use, please prepare the Azure blob URI from your Azure console.
+If you have your own Big Query dataset you'd like to use, please prepare the project name and SQL statement.
 If not, please use the following to follow along:
 ```
-insert a public ABS link here
+insert a public BQ link here
 ```

 :::note DuckDB
 Rill uses DuckDB as the underlying OLAP engine, and will ingest your data to the locally running database.
 For more information please refer to our documentation, [here](https://docs.rilldata.com/build/olap/).
 :::